 Online Epidemiology Graduate Programs

-is a key discipline that underlies medical research, public health practice and health care evaluation.
+Epidemiology is a top discipline that underlies medical research, public health practice and health care evaluation.
 Some online epidemiology programs discuss the role of disease within the broader context of public health and medicine.
 Other programs may examine the science behind infectious diseases, chronic illness and global health.

 Submit Assignments Online: Assignments are generally research-based and submitted via email, Blackboard, or a similar method online.